Shire Hall Museum – Monlife

 • Eddie Butler History of Monmouth video

-• Children’s activities including colouring, puppet theatre and shop
+• Children’s activities including colouring, puppet theatre and show

 First Floor

-• Short film – 15 minute heritage Monmouth
+• Short film – 15 minute heritage of Monmouth

 Courtroom 1